 Government planning policy requires proof of ‘exceptional circumstances’ to justify removal of the land from the Green Belt.
 No convincing case for such circumstances has been produced.
 Our site performs well against the official purposes of the Green Belt, it is not clear how the plan’s authors selected their ‘preferred options’ (including our site) from the much larger range of Green Belt across the Chiltern and South Bucks which they originally assessed.

 In their current ‘Core Strategy’ Chiltern District Council announce their ‘strategic spatial issues’.
 One is ‘How to Maintain and Improve the high quality environment of our towns, villages and countryside’.
-How can a small village like Little Chalfont (about 2,800 homes) survive a 30% increase and retain that high quality?
+How can a small village like Little Chalfont (about 2,800 homes) survive a 25% increase and retain that high quality?
 In the last few years we have already undergone disproportionate development by comparison with Amersham, Chesham and Chalfont St Peter, with almost 300 homes built at the top of Bell Lane and on the 'donkey field'.

 There is no suitable vehicle access to the site.

 Present plans are ‘Principal vehicular access to be off Burtons Lane with scope to provide an alternative or improved access to the existing employment uses.
 Limited access and alteration to Lodge Lane as to retain its country lane character and incorporated into the landscape buffer with the Chilterns AONB’.

 Neither road is suitable for the traffic load it would have to take, or as an access for that traffic to the village and main road.
 The Burtons Lane/A404 junction in the village would become impossibly congested.
 In our view any access from the development to Lodge Lane would cause Lodge Lane to be heavily trafficked.